WBOR-91-1-FM/wbor-scrobbler/README.md

 * Admin login to the [Spinitron](https://spinitron.com/) account corresponding to the station that plans to scrobble.
 * Some kind of Linux server environment (WBOR is running it on a Virtual Private Server (VPS) at Digital Ocean using Ubuntu 22.04.3 at the time of this writing)
   * [Docker](https://www.docker.com/) version 24.0.7 (at the time of this writing -- your mileage may vary on newer versions)
+* `nano` or a similar command line text editor such as `vim`.
+If you choose to use something other than `nano`, you will need to modify the following commands accordingly.

 ## Installation & Setup